beloglazov/couchdb-scala/README.md

 This Scala client tries to stay as close to the native CouchDB API as possible, while adding type-safety and automatic serialization/deserialization of Scala objects to and from JSON using uPickle.
-The best way to get up to speed with the client is to first have a good understanding of how CouchDB works and its native API.
+The best way to get up to speed with the client is to first obtain a good understanding of how CouchDB works and its native API.
 Some good resources to learn CouchDB are:

   - [CouchDB: The Definitive Guide](http://guide.couchdb.org/)
   - [CouchDB Documentation](http://docs.couchdb.org/en/)